walidbenf/minitalk/README.md

 ./client (open a new terminal for client)
 ```
 ## Important
-This project was made on Mac OS you may encounter problems on other OS.
+This project was made on Mac OS you may encounter problems on other OS.\
+This is the new subject,my project is pretty old i do it some years ago it's not exactly the same